wolfmanjm/wolfhbot/README.md

 * [animation of the scissor lift concept](http://blog.wolfman.com/files/scissor-lift.gif)
 * [Scissor Lift prototype in action](http://youtu.be/5y0PBw3Y6yg)

-Idlers are bearings with some simple collars that go on both ends of the bearing so the spectra runs on the metal bearing surface.
+Four idlers are grooved 4mm bearings that bolt directly to the extrusion on the Xgantry.
+These could be 5mm bearings if you remember to put the nuts in the grooves before assembly, I used 4 post assembly nuts which take 4mm screws.

-Use the idlercollar stl, press fit onto each end of bearing with a vice.
+The two end idlers are grooved 5mm bearings that are screwed directly into the tapped center of the vertical extrusion.
+This provides very solid idlers than can take the tension of the spectra when it is tight.
+The grooves are necessary otherwsie the spectra just runs off the top or bottom of the bearing.

 The scissor lift idea was nice but the prototype showed that a Nema17 did not have enough torque to lift the bed.
 I think the bottom of the scissor lift needs to lift 4 times the weight so any pressure on the top caused the motor to skip.
-So onto the next idea.
+So onto the next idea which is just a single stage scissor with longer arms.
+It may still require more torque than the stepper can provide, but the options are to gear the steppers down to get more torque, or use a totally different mechanism for lifting the Z bed.

 BOM
 ---